gregorio-project/gregorio/UPGRADE.md

 ### Barred letters

-If you use barred letters and a font other than libertine in your document, you must adjust the horizontal placement of the bar on the letter.
+If you use barred letters and a font other than Linux Libertine in your document, you must adjust the horizontal placement of the bar on the letter.
 To do so, use the `\gresimpledefbarglyph` macro.
 For example, use `\gresimpledefbarredsymbol{A}{0.3em}` in your preamble, tweaking the second argument to have a good result (same for R and V).
 If using LaTeX, you can alternately use the `\grelatexsimpledefbarredsymbol` macro, which allows control over bold and italic versions of the barred letter.
 See the documentation of `\gresimpledefbarredsymbol` and `\grelatexsimpledefbarredsymbol` in the PDF documentation for more details.

 If you were using `\Vbarsmall`, `\greletterbar`, and `\greletteraltbar`, you must use `\gresimpledefbarredsymbol` to redefine your barred letters (see PDF documentation for details).